 Figure \ref{fig_bars_combined} presents forecasted constraints from the Euclid full galaxy power spectrum and Planck/Simons Observatory both with and without CMB lensing information included for a range of cosmologies.
 Note that the $x$-axis scale is reduced by a factor of 10 compared to that in Figure \ref{fig_bars_cmb}.

 We first examine the $\Lambda$CDM case.
 As emphasised in previous work \cite{boyle_deconstructing_2018}, for a powerful galaxy survey like Euclid, if the full galaxy power spectrum is used with CMB information, the constraints on $M_\nu$ come to be limited by the weak constraints on $\tau$.
 The cause of this is that the effects of $M_\nu$ and $A_s$ on the galaxy power spectrum are strongly degenerate, and $A_s$ and $\tau$ are measured in combination from the CMB.
 CMB lensing does not provide any additional direct information on $\tau$, but does help constrain $A_s$ better.
-This leads to the modest improvement in $\sigma(M_\nu)$ seen in Figure \ref{fig_bars_combined} when comparing panels (a) and (c).
-Because of our strong $\tau$ prior, the relative gain from adding CMB lensing is relatively small (about 5\%).
+This leads to some of the modest improvement in $\sigma(M_\nu)$ seen in Figure \ref{fig_bars_combined} when comparing panels (a) and (c).
+The other part comes from the shape information in the CMB lensing power spectrum, as can be seen by comparing with panel (b).
+Because of our strong $\tau$ prior, the relative gain from adding CMB lensing and better constraining $A_s$ is relatively small (about 5\%).